hairen/hairen.github.io/AWS_CSAA/README.md

 + You can use a network address translation (NAT) gateway to enable instances in a **private subnet** to connect to the internet or other AWS services, but **prevent the internet** from initiating a connection with those instances.
 + NOT Support **IPv6**.
 + Internet Gateway are **two-way** traffic.
-+ When creating NAT Gateway, there is an option to select **public subnet** in which NAT Gateway will be created.
++ <span style="color:blue">When creating NAT Gateway, there is an option to select **public subnet** in which NAT Gateway will be created.
 This **must be a public subnet** which has a route to internet through internet Gateway.
-If a private subnet is selected when creating NAT Gateway, it cannot route traffic to internet and hence the requests would fail.
+If a private subnet is selected when creating NAT Gateway, it cannot route traffic to internet and hence the requests would fail.</span>
 + NAT Gateway doesn't have **security groups**.
++ <span style="color:blue">A NAT Gateway cannot send traffic over VPC endpoints, VPN connections, AWS Direct Connect, or VPC peering connections.
+If your instances in the priate subnet must access resources over a VPC endpoint, a VPN connection, or AWS Direct Connect, use the private subnet's route table to route the traffic directly to these devices.</span>
++ <span style="color:blue">NAT Gateway cannot be created without an elastic IP address.</span>

 ### Route table
 + Each subnet in your VPC **must be associated** with a route table.
   + A subnet can only be associated with **one** route table **at a time**, but you can associate **multiple** subnets with the **same route table**.
-  + Any route table _local route_ **cannot** be **edited** or **deleted**.
+  + <span style="color:blue">Any route table _local route_ **cannot** be **edited** or **deleted**</span>.
++ <span style="color:blue">Every route table contains a local route for communication within the VPC over IPv4.
+If your VPC has more than one IPv4 CIDR block, your route tables contain a local route for each IPv4 CIDR block.
+If you've associated an IPv6 CIDR block with your VPC, your route tables contain a local route for the IPv6 CIDR block.
+You cannot modify or delete these routes.</span>

 ### Bastion Host
 + Bastion hosts are instances that sit within your **public subnet** and are typically accessed using **SSH** or **RDP**.